mattl1598/Project-Bookworm/writeup.md

 subscription information and loan details.

 ### Description of current system
 The current system is managed by a collection of excel spreadsheets.
 One of these spreadsheets contains contact information, addresses and dates needed for site visits to collect and drop off books that have been selected or ordered and to perform a stock check to assess the amount of books lost and damaged and either replace for free if under a certain level or for a fee if the number of books is significant.

  **insert excel spreadsheet analysis**
-### Data collection and research
+### Data collection and research:
 #### Questionnaire:
 Survey made on Enalyzer.